 New Canaan’s Champion Tree Project

 New Canaan is home to some incredible trees, and we need your help to find the biggest ones around town.
-Launched on the 50th Anniversary of Earth Day, NCLT created the Champion Tree Project as a fun way for residents to learn about the big trees in their neighborhood and to collect data about the size, species, and location of these magnificent specimens.
+Launched on the 50th Anniversary of Earth Day in 2020, the New Canaan Land Trust created the Champion Tree Project as a fun way for residents to learn about the big trees in their neighborhood and to learn about some of the fundamentals of forestry and ecological research.

 In the spring of 2021 the New Canaan Champion Tree project was relaunched as a community-wide citizen science project, designed to engage residents in the study and appreciation of our suburban forest.
 By measuring big trees from across our community, we hope to identify the largest trees in town while also learning about their diversity and carbon sequestration.
 Together, we can work to better understand the importance of our forests, how they are changing, and ways to protect them.

 Participating in the New Canaan Champion Tree Project

 To join this citizen science project, you’ll first need to understand the objectives and data collection procedures used in the project.
 Please download a copy of the Instructions manual, to the right, which provides a comprehensive overview of the New Canaan Champion Tree Project.
 You’ll also need to pick up a “Citizen Science Kit”, which contains a few nifty forestry tools to get you started measuring trees.
 Send us an email to arrange a pick-up time.
 You can also check out the series of 7 tutorials which we’ve posted to YouTube, which will walk you through the process for collecting each data point in the project.

 From there, you can head out to your yard or any public space and begin measuring trees.
 Measure one tree, or measure many: its your choice.
 After you’ve collected your data, return to this website and upload your information using the link on the right.
 Don’t forget to return you citizen science kit, too.